 - Cash management ignores the accrual concept of accounting

-- It is historical in nature that is, it rearranges the current information which is provided in the profit and loss statement and the balance sheet.
+- It is historical in nature; that is; it rearranges the current information provided in the profit and loss statement and the balance sheet.

-- It is not a substitute for profit and loss statement
+- It is not a substitute for a profit and loss statement.

 Advantages and Disadvantages